zachdimitrov/tennis-links/README.md

 #### Project Description
 Connect with other tennis players near you.
 Search for a partner to play with.

+#### Todo: ideas from trainer on project defence
+- refactor repository pattern, use IDbSets instead of EfRepository
+- add IMsSqlDbContect to ninject autoconfig - (typeof(),typeof()) and use it
+- substitute MVC User classes with interfaces
+- add signalr notifications
+- use google api for position

 #### Resources
 - [Skill Levels](https://www.tenniscanada.com/wp-content/uploads/2015/12/Self-Rating-Guide-English.pdf)
 - [Court Surfaces](http://www.itftennis.com/technical/courts/classified-surfaces/about-court-pace-classification.aspx)